Day 1: Le Marin to Le Vauclin

 ILLUSION is a brand new, Nautitech 46 Open sailing catamaran.
 It’s easy to see why Captain Bruno, an owner-operator with years of Caribbean charter experience, chose this build above all others.

 This high-tech yacht offers an enormous amount of indoor-outdoor living space.
 On the main deck, everything is on one level without steps: galley, lounge and dining areas.
 This makes circulation around the yacht safer and easier when under sail.

 Of the four guest cabins, two have king beds and two have queen beds.
 Each is ensuite, with toilet and shower, iPod dock and electric fan.
 There’s ample natural light and ventilation thanks to hull windows and plenty of overhead hatches.

 Forward, the trampolines are the favorite spot for riding the waves.
 Aft, the cockpit lounge boasts ample space for up to 12 people.
 Overall, if you’re charter requirements include performance sailing and luxury living, ILLUSION will delight you.
 ILLUSION Brochure

 ABOUT THE CREW

 For discerning clients seeking an elegant charter in Martinique, Captain Bruno is the perfect host.
-He recently retired as the CEO of the second largest French newspaper, Sud Ouest, and now lives in Martinique.
-After 30 years in the press corps, he has returned to his first passion of yachting and sailing.
+He recently retired as the CEO of the second-largest French newspaper, Sud Ouest, and now lives in Martinique.
+After 30 years in the press corps, he has returned to his first passion for yachting and sailing.